RobotLocomotion/drake/tutorials/README.md

 ## Running the Tutorials Locally

-After Drake version v0.40.0 or newer, you'll be able to run Drake's tutorials locally.
-(Prior to that, only nightly builds will offer local tutorials.)
-In the meantime, please use "Running and Viewing the Notebooks Online", below.

 To run the tutorials locally, install Drake via one of the [installation methods](https://drake.mit.edu/installation.html) (e.g., [pip install drake](https://drake.mit.edu/pip.html)),